CosmWasm/sylvia-book/src/basics/query-testing.md

 # Testing a query

-Last time we created a new query, now it is time to test it out.
+Last time we created a new query.
+Now it is time to test it out.
 We will start with the basics - the unit test.
 This approach is simple and doesn't require much knowledge besides Rust.
-Go to the `src/contract.rs` and add a test on bottom of the file:
+Go to the `src/contract.rs` and add a test at the bottom of the file:

 ```rust,noplayground
 #use crate::responses::AdminListResp;